American Seafoods: History

+In 2012, the company built the Bayside Canadian Railway – a 220 ft railway in Bayside, New Brunswick – to take advantage of a loophole in the Jones Act that otherwise would have required the company to use US-flagged vessels.
+It was disassembled in April 2023 after a judge determined it to be noncompliant with the act.

 Products

 American Seafoods catches Alaska Pollock in the Eastern Bering Sea.
 From this catch, American Seafoods produces whole fillet blocks, surimi made from whole fillets and also from flesh recovered during processing, roe, minced pollock blocks, fish oil, white fish meal, and other "side stream" products such as stomachs, bone meal, fish skins, and milt.

 Pacific (whiting) hake are caught and produced into Pin Bone Out (PBO), Deep Skinned (DS), and Pin Bone In (PBI) whole fillet blocks as well as surimi, headed and gutted fish, minced blocks, white fish meal, and fish oil.

 From its Yellowfin sole catches, American Seafoods produces frozen, whole, round fish and headed and gutted frozen blocks.

 Pacific Cod are processed into fillet blocks, minced blocks, and headed and gutted products.